xzel23/image4j/README.md

 # image4j

+This fork is based on [imcdonagh/Image4J](https://github.com/imcdonagh/image4j) and adds a module descriptor (image4j).
+Java 11+ is needed to use it.

 ## Overview

 The image4j library allows you to read and write certain image formats in 100% pure Java.